zach-chairez/Gene_Sequences/A1 vs D1 G.Hirsutum.md

     return headers, sequences

 # read_fasta_file reads the file path, then outputs the headers and sequences.
+# The cotton file chosen was arbitrary (you can add any fasta file of interest)
 h, seq = read_fasta_file('/project/90daydata/gbru_sugarcane_seq/Zach/Cotton/cotton1.fa')

+# In this project, we're considering G.Hirsutum and the relationship between A1 and D1
 # Here, we're assigning the chromosomes A1 and D1 accordingly.
 # The step .upper() takes all the lowercase letters (a,c,t,g) and capitalizes them.
 a1 = seq[0]; a1 = a1.upper()